Nuvei/nuvei-mobile-sdk-ios/README.md

 }
 ```

 This creates instance of `Installment` with installment options.
 You can choose which options you will add.
 If the option is not `SINGLE_PAYMENT` you have to pass list of periods from which the user can choose.
 You can choose if the national id is required.
 It depends on the country code.
-Country codes that we support national id are AR, BR, CL, PE, CO, MX, PY, UY, IL.
-It is optional.
+Country codes that we support national id are **AR, BR, CL, PE, CO, MX, PY, UY, IL.
+It is optional**.

 This creates an instance of CheckoutI18n with your localized texts.
 You can initialize it with the properties and text you want to modify.For alternative payment methods, use the `apmDictionary` parameter.
 It maps each payment-method identifier to a dictionary of field entries.
 Within this dictionary, each field key defines the label text, and the corresponding error message is specified by appending `_error` to the same field key.
 You can find the keys in the documentation.
 For example: